-Marketing: Develop and implement a SCC Marketing / Branding Action Plan targeted at developers, businesses and consumers.
+Marketing: Develop and implement a SCC Marketing / Branding Strategy targeted at developers, businesses and consumers.

-Monitor and Evaluation: Council will need to continually refine and measure its indicators of success to ensure real progress is being made.
+Monitor and Evaluation: Continually refine and measure the SCC Renewal Strategy indicators of success to ensure real progress is being made and provide regular opportunity to refine the Strategy / Action Plan if required.